fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 For practice, there are three goals here.

-First, the more questions you test your knowledge, the more gaps in your understanding you discover.
+First, the more questions you test your knowledge on, the more gaps in your understanding you discover.
 As you find more holes, you determine what to study.

 Second, simulate the environment.
 Many candidates fail the test simply because they run out of time.
 Why did they run out of time?
-For starters, they were not keeping an eye on the clock, but the actual reason is that they did not practice taking a test under pressure with a timing constraint.
+For starters, they were not keeping an eye on the clock; the actual reason is that they had not practiced taking a test under pressure with a time constraint.
 This is especially true with the English Expression section.
-If you practice, you better train yourself to understand how much time has passed and if you need to speed up your pace.
+If you practice, you’d better train yourself to understand how much time has passed and if you need to speed up your pace.

 The third is repetition.
-The more you do, the more you learn, the more you know, the more you are prepared, the more you are ready, the better you do.
+The more you do, the more you learn, the more you know, the more prepared you are, the more ready you are, and the better you do.

-As such, practice often and as much as possible practice the right way – on a digital format, timed, seeing questions one at a time, and treating each practice as if it were the actual test.
+As such, practice as often and as much as possible the right way—on a digital format, timed, with questions shown one at a time, and treat each practice session as if it were the actual test.

 English Expression